- What is Cipro?

 There’s another list of drugs that impact the effectiveness of Ciprofloxacin by reducing the bioavailability of quinolones.

 In other words, they don’t allow quinolones to be absorbed or circulate freely in the blood.
 As such, taking these drugs along with Cipro can cause a therapeutic failure.

 These drugs include:

 - Aluminum and aluminum-containing drugs

 - Magnesium zinc

 What are the warnings and precautions for those taking Ciprofloxacin?

 Consider the following precautions if you’re using Ciprofloxacin for a urinary tract infection or any other:

-- Inform your doctor or pharmacist if you’re allergic or had an adverse effect after taking Cipro.
+- Inform your doctor or pharmacist if you’re allergic or have had an adverse side effect after taking Cipro.

 - Inform your doctor about irregular heartbeat problems or any other relevant medical history.